Pre-1965 U.S. coins are 90% silver — find out what yours are worth at today's spot price.

 Silver Coin Melt Value Calculator

-Enter today's silver spot price from above and the quantity of each coin type you have below.
+Enter today's silver spot price and the quantity of each coin type you have.
 All melt values update instantly.
 For a dedicated calculator with the full silver content reference table, see the Silver Coin Melt Calculator.

 Calculate Your Coins at Today's Spot Price